Destiny Mino-Sinapati

-Destiny Mino-Sinapati is a Samoan rugby league footballer who plays as a er for the Gold Coast Titans Women.
+Destiny Mino-Sinapati is an Australian-Samoan rugby league footballer who plays as a er for the Gold Coast Titans in the NRLW competition.

 Background

 Born in Brisbane, Queensland.
 Mino-Sinapati is of Samoan descent.
 Sinapati began playing Basketball before making the switch to Rugby league in 2021.

 Playing career

 2023

 In 2023, Sinapati played for the Wynnum Manly Seagulls in the QRL Women's Premiership.
 On 13 July, she represented the Queensland Under 19 Women's team scoring a try in their 20–14 win.

 On 22 July, Sinapati scored a try on her debut for Gold Coast Titans in round 1 against the North Queensland Cowboys.
 Sinapati scored the match sealing try in the semi-final against the Roosters.
 Sinapati played in 2023 NRL Women's Premiership Grand Final unfortunately losing to the Newcastle Knights 24–12.

 On 15 October, Sinapati made her debut for Samoa in the 2023 Rugby League Pacific Championships against Fiji.